patchamama/shortcuts-commands-resume/README.md

 - [x] Online IDEs to coding and integrate with github (gitpod, codeanywhere, codesandbox, kodi.link)
 - [ ] Markdown and Readme references
 - [ ] Free resources (images, icons, wireframes, colors, fonts, designs, libraries)
-- [ ] Installation of react with vite, create-react-app, pnpm and main libraries with some tips
+- [ ] Basic installation of react with vite, create-react-app, pnpm and main libraries with some tips
-- [ ] Installation of nodeJS with main libraries, esLint
+- [ ] Basic installation of nodeJS with main libraries, esLint
 - [ ] Main free servers to deploy app in cloud
 - [ ] Database servers and installations
 - [ ] Free online courses